benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q125.png)

-_**Q126:** Any phone that the number of phones it called is greater than the number of phones it didn't called_
+_**Q126:** Any phone that the number of phones it called is greater than the number of phones it didn't call_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q126.png)